Meribel and the Three Valleys area in France is the biggest ski resort in the world where you have access to over 600km of piste and ski terrain.

 We skiied to Val Thorens and explored the area before having another 2 hour private lesson.
 The pain on my boots were getting unbearable making me ski badly so I didn’t enjoy the lesson at all.

-We skiied back from Val Thorens and had lunch.
-The french onion soup was awful but the lasagne was hearty and satisfying.
+The long run back from Val Thorens was enjoyable.
+We stopped by to have lunch and Courtney and I shared the french onion soup, which was awful but the lasagne was hearty and satisfying.

 Wednesdays is apres day!
-We headed to Lodge du Village and it was a great vibe and we had drinks and the genepi shots.
+We went to Ronnie’s first for a couple of drinks and then headed to Lodge Du Village and it had a great vibe where we had drinks and the genepi shots.
 Not my favourite!

 We didn’t have catering today so we went to La Fromagerie for their fondue and raclette.
 We were in cheese heaven!